ejfasting/language-tools/README.md

 ## Introduction

-This repository contains the source code for SuperOffice Extensions for VS Code
+This repository contains the source code for SuperOffice Extensions and the underlying languageserver

 Currently, we have the following extensions:

-- superoffice-vscode-core
+- superoffice-vscode-client
-   A top-level extension pack that contributes a viewContainer to the default vscode UX.

-- superoffice-vscode-language
+- superoffice-vscode-languageserver
-    This extension contains the Language Server to provide features such as syntax highlighting and code completions
+    Also contains the langium framework, used for crmscript definitions

 ### Getting Started